kyamagu/mexopencv/README.markdown

 Documenting
 -----------

-You can create a Matlab help documentation for mex function by having the same file with '.m' extension.
+You can create a MATLAB help documentation for MEX function by having the same file with '.m' extension.
 For example, a help file for `filter2D.mex*` would be `filter2D.m`.
-Inside the help file should be only matlab comments.
+Inside the help file should be only MATLAB comments.
 An example is shown below:

     %MYFUNC  brief description about myfunc